Adalab/modulo-2-evaluacion-final-AlmuLloret/README.md

 # Cocktail Search Application

 This web application grant you access to a cocktail database.
 You can search cocktails by its name, mark and unmark them as favorites and storage them for later.
-These resuts will be kept in the local Storage in case you want to retrieve them after closing this website.
+These resuts will be kept in the local storage in case you want to retrieve them after closing this website.

 It has been built using HTML, SCSS and Javascript.